orbital-state/kgr/README.md

-# kguru
+# kgr
-kguru (:KenGuRu:) is an agnostic, declarative and distributed Infrastructure as Code (IaC) manager
+kgr (:KanGaRoo:) is declarative agnostic, logical and distributed Infrastructure as Code (IaC) manager and programming language.